-Encouraging reflection on the beauty and significance of the natural world is central to Corin Ford Forrester’s art.
+Encouraging reflection on the beauty and significance of the natural world is central to Canadian fine art photographer Corin Ford Forrester’s art.

 “Photographing nature and landscapes can be very meditative.
 It calms my busy mind and expands my awareness of the exquisite world around me.
 I'm provided with the raw materials and inspiration for integrating multiple images into new artworks.”

 Corin studied traditional black and white photography at the Haliburton School of the Arts where she received the highest standing in the Sir Sanford Fleming College Photo Arts Program in 2007.
+Coming full circle she taught in the program in November 2022.
 She also has a degree in Microbiology from the University of Guelph.